WHERE TO SEE BUTTERFLIES

 531 North Military Trail, West Palm Beach, Florida 33415, 561/233-1757

-The Palm Beach County Extension Service of the University of Florida manages the 14-acre botanical garden with support from the Friends of the Mounts Botanical Garden.
+The Palm Beach County Extension Service of the University of Florida/IFAS manages the 14-acre botanical garden with support from the Friends of the Mounts Botanical Garden.
 A lush tropical landscape, herb garden, and a butterfly garden at the west end of the garden makes Mounts an irresistible spot for butterflies.
 The garden has lots of planted coontie cycads that support a large Atala Hairstreak population.
 Swallowtails, Monarchs, Queens, Soldiers, Cassius Blues and numerous skipper species are abundant.

 Robert J. Huckshorn Arboretum